Javascript is not enabled.

 • Quantity limits

 Part D plans set these restrictions, not Medicare, and they vary from plan to plan.
-You may need to get special permission before your plan will cover the drug or dosage prescribed.
+This means you may need to get special permission before your plan will cover a drug or dosage.

-What is prior authorization in a Medicare Part D plan?
+What is prior authorization in Medicare Part D?

-Prior authorization means that you or your doctor must contact the plan and get permission before you can fill certain, generally expensive, prescriptions.
+With prior authorization, you or your doctor must contact the plan for permission before a pharmacy can fill certain, generally expensive, prescriptions.
 Your physician must verify that the drug is medically necessary for your specific situation.
 In some cases, a plan may require prior authorization because a powerful drug poses safety concerns if taken inappropriately, used for too long or prescribed for a medical condition other than its original purpose.

 Medicare Advantage also uses it.
 Part D, which you buy from a private insurer that Medicare regulates, isn’t the only part of Medicare that may require prior authorization.
 Most Medicare Advantage plans, also offered by private insurance companies with Medicare approval, require prior authorization for some prescriptions you take and drugs administered in your doctor’s office.

-The key question that insurance company officials want answered is: Why was this particular drug prescribed and not an alternative that might be less expensive or considered safer?
+The key question that insurance companies want answered is: Why was this particular drug prescribed instead of an alternative that might be less expensive or considered safer?

-If your plan is satisfied that the treatment falls under Part D, it will cover the drug.
+If your plan agrees to treatment under Part D, it will cover the drug.
 If not, your doctor should file your claim with Medicare under Parts A or B.

 What is step therapy in Medicare Part D?